itzmishra/ref/README.md

 Thanks to all the authors and researchers whose work has contributed to this repository.
 Their insights have been invaluable in shaping the scope and rigor of this project.

----

-Would you like me to format this into a Markdown file or tailor it for GitHub Pages?